 The scheme will deliver an initial commitment of £250m of new government funding which will be unlocked by private investment on a match-funded basis.
 The government scheme, which will be developed in partnership with the British Business Bank with the intention of launching for applications in May, will initially be open until the end of September.

-The Future Fund will provide government loans to UK based companies ranging from £125,000 to £5m, subject to at least equal match funding from private investors.
+The Future Fund will provide government loans (until 31 January 2021) to UK based companies ranging from £125,000 to £5m, subject to at least equal match funding from private investors.
 The company must also have raised at least £250,000 in equity investment from third party investors in the last 5 years.

 Bounce Back Loan Scheme